myself379/static-site/content/posts/neo-vim-conqurer-of-completion.md

 }
 ```

-Then, for the `laravel-ide-helper` to work, it is needed to be loaded into provi
+Then, for the `laravel-ide-helper` to work, it is needed to be loaded into providers.
-ders.
 Add the following class into `config/app.php`

 ```php
 <?php